West Virginia Code

 (8) A teacher or administrative representative from the West Virginia school of the deaf;

-(9) A parent of a hearing-impaired child;
+(9) A parent of a deaf or hard of hearing child;

 (10) A representative from the office of early intervention services within the Department of Health and Human Resources;